Exemplar-Controllable Paraphrasing and Translation using Bitext: Experiments

-In comparing to these baselines, our models trained on bitext (Zh-En) are able to generate paraphrases that conform to the syntax specified by the syntactic input.
-Although models trained on bitext perform worse on English paraphrase generation in terms of the BLEU score, they show strong performance on the ST score, suggesting that these models give higher priority to the syntactic form when generating sentences.
+Although models trained on 5M Zh-En bitext perform worse on English paraphrase generation in terms of the BLEU score, they show strong performance on the ST score, suggesting that these generations share similar syntax with the syntactic inputs but they are not faithful to the semantic inputs (e.g., in Sec. \ref{sec:gen_sample}, we find that the model suffers from semantic drift).
 It is also worth noting that (1) compared to the model trained on ParaNMT, the model trained on Zh-En only trains on half the number of English sentences; (2) during training, the models never get to train on paired monolingual sentences, yet they manage to control the syntax in the generations.

 Nonetheless, to offer a competitive baseline for future work, we train a large model with 1000 hidden units per direction on 5 million instances of Zh-En bitext, and report the results as ``Zh-En Big'' in the tables.
 As shown in Tables \ref{tab:en-para-gen} and \ref{tab:zh-para-gen}, increasing model size boosts performance significantly.